- The end of the apple (opposite the stem) where the remnants of the flower are found.

-- The heliacal rising of a star is when, after being in conjunction with the sun and invisible, it emerges from the light so as to be visible in the morning before sunrising.
+- The heliacal rising of a star is the first day when, after rising behind the sun for a large portion of the year, it begins to rise enough earlier than the sun so as to be briefly visible before the sun comes up.
 The heliacal or Sothic year is determined by the heliacal rising of Sothis (the Egyptian name for the Dog Star).

 - Preharvest Interval is the wait time between a pesticide application and when a crop can be harvested.